SharePoint/sp-dev-docs/docs/general-development/how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md

-For more information, see  [How to: Create an external list using an OData data source in SharePoint 2013](how-to-create-an-external-list-using-an-odata-data-source-in-sharepoint.md).
+For more information, see  [How to: Create an external list using an OData data source in SharePoint](how-to-create-an-external-list-using-an-odata-data-source-in-sharepoint.md).